musabbozkurt/api-gateway-service/README.md

     * Google reCAPTCHA was added to secure endpoint calls
     * HCaptcha repo migration is completed under the student-service
     * openai-service repo migration is completed
+    * Spring Cloud Eureka Server and Client integrations are completed with service-registry repo
    ```

 ---